 Just click on “Drafts” from the admin menu and you are there.

-If you are good with coding, you can add additional styles straight to your WP post editor.
+If you are good with coding, you can add custom formats right to your WP post editor.

 4. Add links as you go

-- for your readers (to give them additional information on the subject),
+- your readers (to provide additional relevant information),

 However, if you are not a story-teller, don’t sweat it; a sentence or two at the beginning and the end will do.